Co-Designed Architectures for Modular Superconducting Quantum Computers: Results

 Next, we continue the decomposition into each topology's basis gate, in order to count the total number of 2Q gates and the number of 2Q gates in the critical path, \textit{i.e.} the pulse duration of the circuit, shown in Fig.~\ref{fig:results-smallpulseduration} and Fig.~\ref{fig:results-pulseduration}.
 As noted before, each basis gate is approximately the same with some preference going to $\sqisw$ over $\cnot$, and $\cnot$ over $\syc$, effectively adding a scaling factor enough to bring the $\syc$ gate on Square-Lattice above the $\CR$ gate on Heavy-Hex.

-This set of data also exhibits important principles of parallelism on the topologies, meaning when a curve flattens from total gate count to duration, that means more gates are not contributing to the duration and therefore are in parallel time steps.
+This data also exhibits important principles of parallelism on the topologies, meaning when a curve flattens from total gate count to duration, that means more gates are not contributing to the duration and therefore are in parallel time steps.
 As an example, the Tree on the QV benchmark flattens it total 2Q gate count onto the duration plot, suggesting a comparatively high degree of gate parallelism.
+Of particular note, the co-design method shows that the Corral topology combined with the $\sqisw$ enabled with the SNAIL modulator consistently outperforms all other designs for all benchmarks.

-The transpilation benchmarking is noticeably limited by the approximation placement and routing algorithms, as well as inherent circuit structures $G'$ naturally embedding into $G$s with varying success.
-This may explain why gate counts are not always monotonic on the same topologies, as well as why the worst-scaling topology is not always the same.
-For example, in Figure~\ref{fig:results-pulseduration} Heavy-Hex scales the worst for QV, and the best for QFT, meanwhile, Tree-RR scales the worst for QFT and the best for GHZ.
+When scaling to larger topologies, Fig.~\ref{fig:results-pulseduration} we see interesting trends.
+Heavy-Hex scales the worst for QV, and the best for QFT, meanwhile, Tree-RR scales the worst for QFT and the best for GHZ.
 This solidifies the variability of different applications on a topology and should temper excitement about a singular benchmark (even QFT) succeeding on a topology without evidence that other workloads also have positive trends.
+Interestingly, the hypercube is generally among the best for all benchmarks which lends support to further development of its inspired topologies like Corral.
+Note, the transpilation placement and routing heuristics appear noisy with some problem sizes more naturally embedding $G'$ into $G$s than others.
+This may explain why gate counts are not always monotonic on the same topologies and could be a source of inefficient use of more rich topologies.

 Thus far we have investigated a set of qubit coupling modulators and both the native gate basis and topology architectures they produce.
 Most importantly, that Tree topologies make a large improvement in connectivity without needing to sacrifice gate fidelity.
-We identified decreasing connectivity as a harmful trend in topology design, proposed a theoretic hypercube topology to address connectivity, and finally, the physical feasibility of SNAIL configurations to model and outperform the hypercube.
+We identified decreasing connectivity as a harmful trend in topology design and studied an aspirational hypercube topology for benchmarking richer realizable toplogies to address connectivity, such as Tree-RR and a Corral.